Technical Program: Divisions & Groups

 Advanced Surface Engineering (SE)

 The program of the Advanced Surface Engineering Division (SE) focuses on all topics related to engineering the properties and functionalities of surfaces of all kinds.
 Both fundamental scientific and application-oriented contributions presenting experimental and/or theoretical and computational results are included.
 The session “Plasma-assisted Surface Modification and Deposition Processes” presents contributions aimed at understanding or further developing techniques and processes to alter the appearance of surfaces or to synthesise thin films and coatings on surfaces of interest.
-Two invited talks will address reactive high power impact magnetron sputtering and the plasma surface engineering of biomaterials.
-Topics related to analysis, characterisation and application of such modified surfaces and new and advanced characterisation techniques will be covered by the session “Nanostructured Thin Films and Coatings”.
-An invited talk will present the optimized synthesis of TiB2 coatings using different deposition techniques.
-The frequent application of coatings to protect the underlying surface from environmental influences will be addressed by a second invited talk on adaptive ceramic coatings for extreme environments.
-All invited lectures will review and highlight the state-of-the-art and latest findings in the respective topic.
-Academic, industry and national laboratory scientists, technicians and especially junior researchers and PhD students from various disciplines and all countries contribute to our diverse and interesting technical program including two oral sessions and one poster session.
+Topics related to analysis and characterisation of such modified surfaces are covered by the session “Nanostructured Thin Films and Coatings”.
+This includes also contributions on new and advanced characterisation techniques in order to reveal further details.
+As thin films and coatings are frequently exposed to different environmental impacts, the session “Tribology: from Nano to Macroscale” will present fundamental aspects of friction and wear of contacting surfaces as well as the development of coatings to protect the underlying surface from environmental influences.
+Last but not least the session “New Challenges and Opportunities in Surface Engineering” serves as a forum to gather new ideas and developments in the field and to show its broadness.
+The main focus is on topics and contributions that show how surface engineering can assist to solve present-day and future problems.
+All invited lectures review and highlight the state-of-the-art and latest findings in the respective topic.
+Academic, industry and national laboratory scientists, technicians and especially junior researchers and PhD students from various disciplines and all countries contribute to our diverse and interesting technical program including four oral sessions and one poster session.

 Applied Surface Science (AS)